 The "Tokyo Metro” subway and "Toei” subway stretches across Tokyo, meshed seamlessly.
 Depending on the station, lines may lead to hotel entrances, department stores, shopping centers, and so on.
 It is not necessary to get wet on a rainy day, and numbers, guide boards and maps are arranged at the exit from the station, so it is difficult to get lost when exploring the city.
 There are some areas such as Ginza Station and Shinjuku Station where large underground malls can be found, so you can enjoy unexpected shopping and dining while you are on the move.

 As for the JR, more than 10 lines, including the Yamanote Line, are on board.
 Among the JR lines running on the ground, the Yamanote Line, which goes around the city center in one hour, is highly convenient for visitors to Japan.
 If you take a monorail from Haneda Airport, you will arrive at Hamamatsucho Station on the Yamanote line.

 For NEX, there are many routes that can be connected to the Yamanote line station from the suburbs, such as Tokyo Station, Shinagawa Station, Shibuya, Ikebukuro Station and Keisei Skyliner.
 Shibuya, Shinjuku, Ikebukuro, Yurakucho (a short walk to Ginza), which are popular spots for visitors, these are also on the Yamanote line.

-- Hotels in Tokyo
+- About Tokyo